Republic of the Philippines - Stamps & Postal History

 HOMEPAGE

 2006, October 19.
-United Nations Month: "Stand Up Against Poverty"
+United Nations Month of "Stand Up Against Poverty"

 Litho Offset.
 Amstar Company, Inc. Perf.
 14

-26p Stand Up
+26p Stand Up - Singles (35,000 + 17,500 Labels)

 First Day Covers: Manila

-For one whole day, from 6 p.m. of October 15 until 6 p.m. of October 16, 2006, over one million Filipinos from different sectors of society will join millions of others worldwide in an ultimate pledge of commitment to make poverty a history by 2015.
+For one whole day, from 6 p.m. of October 15 until 6 p.m., October 16, 2006, over one million Filipinos from different sectors of society will join millions of others worldwide in an ultimate pledge of commitment to make poverty history by 2015.
 Within a 24-hour period, people from all over the world will physically and symbolically stand up to communicate their desire to fight poverty.
 This is also expected to set an official Guinness World Record.
 The event is part of the UN Month celebration in 2006.

 Launched in 2002 by the United Nations Millennium Campaign, STAND UP is a global advocacy effort to have the greatest number of people to ever stand up against poverty and for the Millennium Development Goals (MDGs).
 The campaign informs, inspires, and encourages people's involvement and action towards the realization of the MDGs.
 It further supports citizen's efforts to hold the government accountable for the millennium pledge.